storyfeet/irrigate/rules.md

 If no player has already won when the last Land Tile is placed, then, after that turn, each player gets one final turn.

-In this turn they do not "Place a Land Tile", and after taking their actions, they recieve double money for their irrigated Land Tiles.
+In this turn they do not "Place a Land Tile", and after taking their actions, they receive double money for their irrigated Land Tiles.

 After this the game ends and the player with the most money wins.

 Withdrawing